FREE Shipping on orders over $899

 Could I have diabetes and not even know it? 🤔

-Could I have diabetes and not even know it?
+Could you have diabetes and not even know it?

 Nearly one-third of all people with diabetes don't know they have it.
 The symptoms seem so harmless, like the symptoms of simply getting older.
 This article discusses the different types of diabetes and some of the common symptoms of each to help you understand diabetes a little better.

-In this article we will review the three main types of diabetes.
-They are type 1, type 2, gestational diabetes.
+In this article, we'll review the three main types of diabetes.
+They are type 1, type 2, and gestational diabetes.

 ✅This type of diabetes has also been called insulin-dependent and immune-mediated diabetes.
-It occurs when your body is unable to produce insulin.
+It occurs when your body can't produce insulin.
 The immune system attacks the insulin-producing cells in the pancreas.
-This type of diabetes is usually diagnosed in children and young adults, and was previously known as juvenile diabetes.
+This type of diabetes is usually diagnosed in children and young adults and was previously known as juvenile diabetes.

 Type 1 diabetes increases the risk of other serious complications, such as heart disease, nerve damage, blindness, and kidney damage.